puppettst3/msrenvbootstrap/README.md

 # Ansible Bootstrap EC2 instances with roles.

 ## Assumptions:
-   1. We are going to use Route53 to access the servers using their public hostsname.
+   1. EC2 hostnames customization based off Route53 domain.

 ## Improvements for Future:
     1. Need to check if EC2 instance already provisioned if yes do not re-provision